Course Permission Request Forms

 Please submit one entry per course; do not list multiple courses in one request.

 - Do I need to be specific about the sections that I request?
 Can I request a change later?

 If you select “ALL”, you will be issued course overrides for any sections that have open seats.
 If you list your preferences, and your preferred sections are full, you will be added to the waitlist based on the first choice of your preference list.
 All issued overrides will not be changed if you find a section that works better at a later time.

 - When will I receive an override if I am granted one?

-Your override (if granted) will be sent to you on the day of your registration appointment.
+Your override (if granted) will be sent to you on the day of your registration appointment, if your request is submitted prior to registration.
 Please make sure that you list the registration appointment time correctly on the request.

 - Can I request overrides for Upper-Level CS courses if I am not declared as a CS major but am planning to declare soon?

-We are not able to provide you permission into upper-level restricted courses without declaration; click here to secure an earliest available appointment and keep an eye out for any openings.
+We are not able to provide you permission into upper-level restricted courses without declaration; click here to secure an earliest available declaration orientation and keep an eye out for any openings.

 Please also note that students who declare after the first day of the classes in the term, will not be granted permission to ULCS courses in the same term.

 - How do I request permission for 280 without the enforced prerequisite?